-The Effects of Medicaid Expansion under the ACA: Updated Findings from a Literature Review
+The Effects of Medicaid Expansion under the ACA: Studies from January 2014 to January 2020

 At the ten year mark since the passage of the Affordable Care Act (ACA), a substantial body of research has investigated effects of the Medicaid expansion on coverage; access to care and related measures (including utilization, quality of care and health outcomes, provider capacity, and affordability and financial security); and various economic measures.
 This issue brief summarizes findings from 404 studies (including 80 newly included since the last update of this analysis) of the impact of state Medicaid expansions under the ACA published beginning in January 2014 (when the coverage provisions of the ACA went into effect) and updates earlier versions of this brief with studies through January 2020.1

 This brief groups outcomes into three broad categories: coverage, access, and economic measures.
 Research indicates that the expansion is linked to gains in coverage; improvements in access, financial security, and some measures of health status/outcomes; and economic benefits for states and providers (Figure 1).

 Studies included in this review may include multiple findings across multiple categories.
 For example, studies that point to increased coverage may also include findings related to access, outcomes, or economic metrics.
 While most early studies focused on expansion’s impact on coverage and economic measures, over time studies have increasingly focused on measures related to access to care (Figure 2).